 Born near Reading, Pennsylvania in 1734, Boone died in Missouri in 1820.
 Crockett was born in Green County, Tennessee in 1786 and died in Texas in 1836.
 Boone was 52 years old when Crockett was born, and Crockett was 34 years old when Boone died.
-There is no account of them having met, but Boone's name was very well-known during Crockett's lifetime.
-He had become a symbol of America's ideal self, a touchstone of poetry and national identity.
-Crockett's reputation, while known in areas of Tennessee and among the military during the Creek Wars in 1813-1814 did not appear on the national stage until his election to Congress in 1827, when he was 41 years old.
-By then Boone had been dead for seven years.
+There is no account of their ever having met, but Boone's name was very well-known during Crockett's lifetime.
+Boone had become a symbol of America's ideal self, a touchstone of poetry and national identity.3 appear on the national stage until his election to Congress in 1827, when he was 41 years old.
+By then, Boone had been dead for seven years.